Zeffer83/OutlookAutoArchive/README.md

 # Outlook Auto Archive Script

 A PowerShell script that automatically archives emails older than a specified number of days from your Outlook Inbox to organized year/month folders.
+The script creates a structured archive system with folders organized by year and month (e.g., `Archive\2024\2024-12`) for easy email retrieval and management.

 **Author**: Ryan Zeffiretti
 **Version**: 1.1.0